Typing Classes for Schools: Live WPM Monitoring, No Student Emails

 - 🖥️ No installation.
 Runs entirely in the browser — school Chromebooks, Windows PCs, Macs, tablets, and phones.
 No deployment, no IT ticket.

 - 🔑 No student accounts.
-One code, a first name, and they're in.
+One code and a first name, and they're in.
 No email, no password, no parental-consent paperwork — ideal for primary schools and shared lab machines.

 - 🌐 Punjabi typing.
 A dedicated Punjabi mode using the AnmolLipi font — one of the few school typing tools with real regional-language practice, tracked in the same class dashboard.